flosse/scaleApp/README.markdown

       i18n: myi18n
     });

-Afterwards you can use it in your module like this:
+Once registered, you can use it in your module like this:

     var init = function(){
       ...